simongregersen/thyultra/content.en/about.md

 both Android and iOS.
 The app allows you to import a GPX file and offers offline topographic maps of Denmark for DKK 29.

-GPX files for all courses are found  on the [Course]({{< relref"/course" >}}) page.
+GPX files for all courses can be found  on the [Course]({{< relref"/course" >}}) page.

 {{< /hint >}}

 ## Course closure and cutoffs

 All courses close at 23:59.
-Participants arriving after this time will be disqualified.
+Participants arriving at the finish after this time will be disqualified.

 The following cutoffs are enforced for all participants.